Solar - June 30, 2020

 In North Carolina, Bank of America completed a 10-year agreement with Duke Energy for the output and RECs from a 25 MW, 70,000 solar panel project to power 45% of their electricity load in the state, including at their headquarters and other Charlotte operations.
 The agreement was completed through Dule’s Green Source Advantage Program and the project is expected to be online in 2022.

-The second agreement in North Carolina will be with 3Degrees and include the purchase of RECs for 10 years that support other solar projects in the state.
+The second agreement in North Carolina will be with 3Degrees and include the purchase of RECs for 10 years that support the development of four additional solar projects in the eastern part of the state.
+In addition to adding solar energy to the grid, these projects include pollinator habitats that will include biodiversity in these communities.
 The projects are expected to produce 33,000 MWh annually.

 In Texas, 345 Bank of America office sites, financial centers and ATMs will receive 160,000 MWh of electricity and RECs from a solar project through an agreement with Reliant, an NRG Energy company.
 The west-central Texas solar project is expected to be operational in mid-2022.